callumflack/callum-flack-design/content/posts/2019-04-29-publishing-your-newsletter-so-you-own-your-writing.comp.md

 ## Publishing a Jekyll site with Zeit Now

 Once I'm happy with a newsletter edition, I simply redeploy the website using Zeit's [Now deployments](https://zeit.co/now) to my `littoralline` subdomain.
+To do that, all I do is commit to Github.

-But _to redeploy I don't do anything other than commit to Github._
+I'll say that again so I can highlight it: _to publish, I don't do anything other than commit to Github._

-To trigger a website redeployment, a `now` webhook is set for the Github repository.
-The [Now Github app](https://zeit.co/github) simply reads my `now.json` config and automatically creates a new deployment whenever I push a commit to Github.
+That's because I have a `now` webhook set for the Github repository.
+The [Now Github app](https://zeit.co/github) simply reads my `now.json` config and automatically does it's thing whenever I push a commit.
 Because it's a Jekyll site, I also have a `build.sh` file in the project root (taken from the [Now examples](https://github.com/zeit/now-examples/blob/master/jekyll/build.sh)).
 Now uses this script to run the Jekyll build on the Now servers.

 This tiny piece of magic removes the forgetfully manual process of running `now && now alias` from the project root in my terminal and strips another layer of friction from publishing.
-And it's what allows me to write directly in Github.
+And it's what _allows me to write directly in Github_.

 <!-- (and runs any aliases) I can also run `now` in my terminal from the project root.  -->